iStock opens can of nasty worms

 Oh.
 I see.

 That’s a big burden.
-And whilst many designers won’t perform a trademark search (that’s where trademark lawyers come in) what they will do is conduct weeks, possibly months, of research into the client’s industry, their competitors, their history, their goals etc. So if there’s a decent chance of copyright infringement, it can be picked up early.
+And while many designers won’t do a trademark search (that’s where trademark lawyers come in) what they will do is conduct weeks, possibly months, of research into the client’s market, competitors, history, goals etc. So if there’s a decent chance of copyright infringement, it can be picked up early.

-I’ve learned a lot during my years as a designer.
-One of those things is that a logo in isolation is like lipstick on a pig.
-It needs to be treated as part of an overall brand identity strategy, not picked off a shelf.
+One thing I’ve learned during my years as a designer is that a logo in isolation is like lipstick on a pig.
+It needs to be treated as part of an overall identity strategy, not picked off a shelf.
 This is no different from the “make your own logo” websites out there, or the logo contest spec work sites that harbour an equal amount of “design” nastiness.

 iStock’s actions shouldn’t make designers worry